Model theoretic events: Induced substructures

 \subsection{The measure extension axioms}

 Moving on, we now aim to prove the main theorem of this section.
 We prove that if a measure $\mu$ witnesses the \emph{\strong\ measure extension axiom}, then there exists some $\mathcal{L}$-structure $N$ such that $\mathbb{P}_{\mu}(B_{N}) = 1$.

-We begin by defining some terminology.
+An intuitive explanation behind the extension axioms is the following: Suppose, with positive probability, one can generically sample a certain $(n+1)$-quantifier-free type, say $q(x_1,\ldots,x_{n+1})$.
+We let $q'(x_1,\ldots,x_{n})$ be the truncation of the quantifier-free type $q$ to the first $n$ variables.
+An adequate measure $\mu$ witnesses the \emph{adequate extension axiom} if whenever we generically sample $n$ points which witness $q'$, then with positive probability, we can sample a new point such that the entire tuple witnesses $q$.
+If $\mu$ is also excellent, we say that it satisfies the \emph{excellent extension axiom}.

 \begin{definition} Suppose that $\mathcal{L}$ is a finite relational language.
-If $\bar{a}\coloneqq a_1,...,a_n \in \mathcal{U}$, we let $\diam_{\bar{a}}(x_1,...,x_n)$ be the quantifier-free diagram of the tuple $(a_1,...,a_n)$.
-If $q$ is a complete quantifier-free type in variables $x_1,...,x_n$ over $\emptyset$, then we let $\diam_{q}(x_1,...,x_n) = \diam_{\bar{a}}(x_1,...,x_n)$ where $\bar{a} \models q$. \end{definition}
+If $\bar{a}\coloneqq a_1,\ldots,a_n \in \mathcal{U}$, we let $\diam_{\bar{a}}(x_1,\ldots,x_n)$ be the quantifier-free diagram of the tuple $(a_1,\ldots,a_n)$.
+If $q$ is a complete quantifier-free type in variables $x_1,\ldots,x_n$ over $\emptyset$, then we let $\diam_{q}(x_1,\ldots,x_n) = \diam_{\bar{a}}(x_1,\ldots,x_n)$ where $\bar{a} \models q$. \end{definition}

 \begin{definition} Fix $\mu \in \mathfrak{M}_{x}^{\inv}(\mathcal{U},M)$.
-We say that $\mu$ satisfies the \emph{\weak\ measure extension axiom} if $\mu$ is $M$-\weak\ and for any $a_1,...,a_{n+1} \in \mathcal{U}$, if $\bar{a} = a_1,..,a_n$ and
+We say that $\mu$ satisfies the \emph{\weak\ measure extension axiom} if $\mu$ is $M$-\weak\ and for any $a_1,\ldots,a_{n+1} \in \mathcal{U}$, if $\bar{a} = a_1,\ldots,a_n$ and

 then